Pradip-Karmakar/Flutter/weather_fortune/README.md

 - generate your API key by siging up in Open Weather.
 - replace your API key in lib/services/weather.dart file on line 4.
 - that's all you ready to run the application.

+## Clone and run steps

+- clone repo to your local system
+- open using andriod studio (make sure flutter is installed)
+- you need [Open weather](https://openweathermap.org/api) API key to run app.
+- generate your API key by siging up in Open Weather.
+- replace your API key in lib/services/weather.dart file on line 4.
+- that's all you ready to run the application.